one.util

 • revision (str, None) – A revision string to match.
 If revision_last_before is true, regular expressions are not permitted.

 • revision_last_before (bool) – When true and no exact match exists, the (lexicographically) previous revision is used instead.
 When false the revision string is matched like collection and filename, with regular expressions permitted.
+NB: When true and revision is None the default revision is returned which may not be the last revision.
+If no default is defined, the last revision is returned.

 • qc (str, int, one.alf.spec.QC) – Returns datasets at or below this QC level.
 Integer values should correspond to the QC enumeration NOT the qc category column codes in the pandas table.